mcmire/personal-content--writings/source/blog/posts/minesweeper-2.md

 ```

 As you can see, all of the HTML that displays the board is present in this file.
 But we won't want to do this forever; we'll want to change this.
 Why?
-For one,
+One reason
-this code is repetitive -- we end up having to type `<td>` over and over -- and
+is that this code is repetitive -- we end up having to type `<td>` over and over
-since we are making a nine-by-nine table, it's repetitive in a way that can be
-distilled into a set of instructions, instructions that a computer is good at
-carrying out.
-And for another, as we start building the game and making the
+-- and we can easily instruct the computer to do this work for us instead.
+But
-board more interactive, we will need to make changes to the HTML (and we will
+another reason is that we will need the ability to update the game's appearance
-explore different ways of doing that throughout this series).
-So it would be
-better in the long run if we generated the board HTML using JavaScript.
+as the player progresses in the game.
+This involves updating the HTML structure
+that makes up the game board as the game is being played, and the only way to do
+with is with JavaScript.

 ### Planning our approach

 At this point, we could jump right into code, but let's not do that quite yet.
 Whenever we come across a problem that we'd like to solve, it's more helpful to
-stop, take a step back, and write down a set of instructions, in whatever
+stop, take a step back, and write down a set of instructions, that *we* would
-language we happen to speak, that *we* would have to follow in order to fully
-solve that problem ourselves.
-First, just what is our problem?
-Well, we need to
+have to follow in order to fully solve that problem ourselves.
+First, just what
-come up with a way to build HTML elements and place them onto the page, so that
+is our problem?
+Well, we need to come up with a way to build HTML elements and
-we end up with the same HTML that we coded by hand.
-So if we took the HTML that
+place them onto the page, so that we end up with the same HTML that we coded by
-we have right now and came up with a set of instructions that the computer could
+hand.
+So if we took the HTML that we have right now and came up with a set of
-follow to achieve the same code, what would those instructions look like?
-Let's
+instructions that the computer could follow to achieve the same code, what would
-see:
+those instructions look like?
+Let's see:

 * Build a `<table>` element
 * Assign it an `id` of `board` (so that it retains the styling it has right now)